ecalder6/azure-gaming/README.md

 ## How Do I Stream Games?
 Your Azure VM and your local machine are connected through ZeroTier VPN.
 You can stream games through this connection using Steam In-Home streaming or a third-party streaming software.

+## How Much Bandwidth Does It Take?
+The bandwidth needed can vary drastically depending on your streaming host/client, game, and resolution.
+I recommend most people to limit their bandwidth to either 15 or 30 Mbits/sec.
+If you are streaming at higher than 1080P or just want to have the best possible experience, go with 50 Mbits/sec.

 ## Pricing
 To game on the cloud on Azure, you will have to pay for the virtual machine, data bandwidth, and managed disk (See [Q & A](#q--a) for managed disk).